svewap/nnrestapi/Documentation/Introduction/Index.rst

     let data = JSON.parse('{"title":"Nice title", "text":"And this is the text!"}');
     console.log( data.title );

-What about sending data back to the backend, for example, if you wanted to save it in the database?
+| What about sending data back to the server, for example, if you wanted to change the title and save it in the database?
 Let's modify the title and send it back:

 .. code-block:: javascript